Nonfiction

 A propulsive, layered examination of the conflict between the course of nature and human legacies of resistance and control.

-Inquisitive and experimental, Nightshining uses place as a palimpsest of history, digging into questions of personal responsibility and planetary change.
-With “characteristically lyrical incision” (Marko Gluhaich), Kabat circles back to her own life experience and the essence of being human—the cosmos thrumming in our bodies, connecting readers to the land around us and time before us.
+Inquisitive and experimental, Nightshining uses place as a palimpsest of history.
+With lyrical incision, Kabat mirrors her own life experience and the essence of being human—the cosmos thrumming in our bodies, connecting readers to the land around us and time before us.

 ISBN